neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/js-variables-and-numbers.md

 | `**`     | 13         | potentiates two numbers: `2 ** 4 → 16`                                                       |
 | `%`      | 12         | The remainder or modulus.
 Gives you what remains after a whole number division: `8 % 3 → 2`. |

 The remainder is a very useful operator, but might be difficult to understand at first.
-A real live example would be time on a clock.
+A real life example would be time on a clock.
 After noon, you don't reach 13am but you start over at 1pm.
 3 hours after midnight you don't have 15pm (or 27h in the 24h format), but 3am.
 It is whatever hour we have mod 12.